etijskens/et-micc2/INSTALLATION.rst

 So do not install any sphinx_ related packages on your cluster.
 Documentation should be built on a desktop/laptop system.

 Poetry_ is also missing.
-As long as the virtual environments created with poetry_ have problems with honoring the ``--system-site-packages`` flag, we do not recommend poetry_ for use on the cluster.
+As long as the virtual environments created by poetry_ have problems with honoring the ``--system-site-packages`` flag, we do not recommend poetry_ for use on the cluster.
 Publishing can be done in a desktop environment, just like building documentation.